Undergraduate and Post-Baccalaureate Programs

 Careers in Science Summer Internship for Students Interested in Cancer Research

-The CSM Initiative seeks to develop scholars from low-income and diverse backgrounds to help them build the accomplishments, skills, network, and support necessary to achieve advanced careers in biomedical, medical, health-related, and STEM professions.
+The CSM Initiative seeks to develop undergraduate scholars to help them build the accomplishments, skills, network, and support necessary to achieve advanced careers in biomedical, medical, health-related, and STEM professions.
 Since 2019, the Office of CRTEC has partnered with the Careers in Science in Medicine (CSM) Office to formalize an oncology thread and 4 undergraduate students are selected each year to participate in a 10-week cancer focused internship.
-It has trained 52 students (25% with SKCCC Members, four-year data), and 42% have matriculated in graduate or medical school.
+To date it has trained 133 scholars, of which 50% have matriculated into medical or graduate school programs.

 SKCCC-Susan D. Flynn Oncology Nursing Fellowship